commercetools-demo/admintools/app/README.md

   </a>
 </p>

-# admintools - Seller Onboarding System
+# admintools

-This application provides a streamlined way to onboard new business sellers into your commercetools platform.
-When you click the "Onboard Seller" card, the system automatically creates all the necessary resources and relationships for a complete B2B setup.
+This application provides a streamlined way to manage sellertools.
+In its current state, Business Users can easily onboard new Sellers.

 ## 🚀 Seller Onboarding Flow

 When you fill out the onboarding form and submit it, here's exactly what happens behind the scenes:

 ### Step 1: 👤 Create Seller Account
-- **What it does**: Creates a new seller account with the provided information
+- **What it does**: Creates a new Seller account with the provided information
-- **Details**: Sets up the seller with external authentication and assigns them to the appropriate customer group
+- **Details**: Sets up the Seller and assigns them to the appropriate customer group
-- **Includes**: Automatic email verification token creation and confirmation
-- **Why it matters**: This is the foundation - every business needs a verified seller account to access your platform
+- **Why it matters**: This is the foundation - every business needs a verified Seller account to access the sellertools platform

 ### Step 2: 📺 Create Distribution & Supply Channel
-- **What it does**: Sets up a unified channel for both inventory management and product distribution
+- **What it does**: Sets up a channel for both inventory management and product distribution
 - **Details**: Creates a single channel with dual roles: "InventorySupply" and "ProductDistribution"
-- **Why it matters**: This channel controls both how products are distributed and how inventory is managed for the business
+- **Why it matters**: This channel configuration allows Sellers to track their own inventory and create their own prices

-### Step 3: 🏪 Create Business Store
+### Step 3: 🏪 Create Store
-- **What it does**: Creates a dedicated store for the business seller
+- **What it does**: Creates a dedicated store for the Seller
 - **Details**:
-  - Links the store to the channel as both a distribution channel AND supply channel
-  - Enables full inventory and product management capabilities
-  - Provides isolated business environment
+  - Enables segmentation of data per Seller.
+Each seller will only have access to their Orders, Customers, Product Selection, etc.
+  - Previously created channel is assigned to Store
-- **Why it matters**: Each business gets their own store with complete product and inventory control
+- **Why it matters**: Each business gets their own store with control over their Orders, Customers, Product Selection, and more!

 ### Step 4: 📦 Create & Assign Product Selection
 - **What it does**: Creates a product catalog selection and properly assigns it to the store
 - **Details**:
-  - Creates an "Individual" type product selection with the company name
+  - Creates an "Inclusive" Product Selection for the Seller
-  - Uses key format like "business-x-selection"
-  - Uses `setProductSelections` action to properly assign to the store
-  - Ensures the product selection is active and linked
+  - Ensures the product selection is active and linked to the correct Store
-- **Why it matters**: Product selections control which products are available to each business seller
+- **Why it matters**: Product selections control which products can be sold by each Seller

 ### Step 5: 🏢 Create Business Unit
 - **What it does**: Creates the main business entity that ties everything together
 - **Details**:
-  - Links the seller as an admin associate with proper role assignments
+  - Links the Seller as an admin associate with proper role assignments
   - Assigns the store to the business unit for management
   - Sets up proper permissions and business relationships
   - Includes address information if phone number is provided